 Research identifying, examining, and defining positive work behaviors, such as transformational leadership and prosocial behavior, have been conducted since the beginning of I-O psychology.
 Notably, one broad conclusion can be drawn: increasing positive work behaviors leads to positive work outcomes, such as improved job performance, organizational citizenship behavior, profitability, and return customers.

 In addition to studying positive work behaviors and outcomes, the “dark side” of work has been gaining much attention recently.
-Indeed, counterproductive work behaviors (CWBs) like employee theft, leader derailment and organizational politicking are all powerful, negative workplace behaviors that confirm a darker side of employee behavior—one which could have deleterious consequences for organizations in terms of performance, profit, and reputation.
+Indeed, counterproductive work behavior (CWB) like employee theft, leader derailment, and organizational politicking are all powerful, negative workplace behaviors that confirm a darker side of employee behavior.
+This side could have deleterious consequences for organizations in terms of performance, profit, and reputation.

 O’Boyle Jr., E. H., Forsyth, D. R., Banks, G. C., & McDaniel, M. A. (2012).
 A meta-analysis of the dark triad and work behavior: A social exchange perspective.
-Journal of Applied Psychology, 97, 557-579.
+Journal of Applied Psychology, 97(3), 557-579.

 Image credit: istockphoto